 Wolffer Estate Fatalis Fatum, 2013 – Sagaponack, Long Island

 This blend of Merlot, Cab Franc, Cab Sauv, and Petit Verdot creates a big, juicy wine that we thought needed steak, lamb, a game meat or a hearty pasta or stew to be best enjoyed.
-I cooked pork tenderloin the night after our tasting, and Mike and I enjoyed the remaining half bottle very much with our dinner.
+But I cooked pork tenderloin the night after our tasting and I this blend paired beautifully with it.

 Start light.
 When tasting, I recommend starting with sparkling, followed by lightest whites, heartier whites, rosés, light, medium, and then full-bodied reds, with dessert wines at the end.

 Temp matters.
 Wine shouldn’t be too warm or too chilled.
 Appropriate temperatures for serving wines are sparkling 40 to 45 degrees, whites 40 to 50 degrees, and red wines 55 to 65 degrees.